keiomarah/freecodecamp-responsive-web-design-projects/README.md

 ## Completed projects

-    Survey Form - First certification projects that demonstrations an understanding of the fundamentals of HTML and CSS.
+    Survey Form - First certification project that demonstrations an understanding of basic of HTML and CSS.

+    Tribute Page - Second certification project demonstrating fundamental HTML and CSS skills as well as accessibility.

 ## Notes